dqj5182/Weighted_Random_Sampling_for_Egyptian_Hieroglyph_Classification/README.md

 1. Implementation for Glyphnet
 2. Implementation for Xception
 3. Implement a larger Capsule Network with more capsules and dynamic routings
+4. Test on horizontal and vertical flip testing (with no horizontal and vertical flip training)